canonical/ubuntu-core-docs/docs/en/brand-store.md

 An Ubuntu SSO account grants a logged in user a set of privileges.
 For example, a Brand Store is administered by an SSO account.
 Developers upload snaps to a Brand Store under an SSO account.
-Ubuntu assertions are signed by keys associated with an SSO account.
-SSO accounts also authenticate users to launchpad.net, forum.snapcraft.io, and many more sites and services.
+Ubuntu [assertions][assertions] are signed by keys associated with an SSO account.
+SSO accounts also authenticate users to launchpad.net, forum.snapcraft.io, and additional sites and services.

 You can create an SSO account here: https://login.ubuntu.com/